sharetheloveio/sharethelove.io/README.md

  - If you add a new card, make sure to link it in [SUMMARY.md](https://github.com/sharetheloveio/sharethelove.io/blob/master/SUMMARY.md)
  - Make a PR to [sharetheloveio/sharethelove.io]()

-The only rules for submitting is that you have the package configuration included so that its easy for an beginner user to setup the card and that all resources are available either linked or added as files in the doc.
+The only rules for submitting a new card is that you have the package configuration included so that its easy for an beginner user to setup the card and that all resources are available either linked or added as files in the doc.

-* No personal info should be included \(that means scrub the example before posting\)
+* No personal info should be included \(that means scrub the example before posting\).
-* Make sure to outline what changes the user has to make in order for the card to work
+* Make sure to outline what changes the user has to make in order for the card to work.
-* Include a screenshot of your working card
+* Include a screenshot of your working card.
+* You should **only** include graphics that you have the right to share.